1933-2007::The City of Alanville

-From a miniature city to the beautification of provincial and national capitals.
+From building a miniature city in the basement to beautifying provincial and national capitals.

 "1939::17-Year-Old Roderick Clack in His City of Alanville"